halilozel1903/YemekTarifleriApp/README.md

 I aim to use these structures.

 ## Content of the Project 📚
-It is an iOS project developed with Swift-4.
+It is an iOS project developed with `Swift`.
 You will learn how to use components such as TableView, Navigation. <br>

 ## Screenshots of the Project 📱